neubig/nlp-from-scratch-assignment-2022/README.md

 2. Multi-task learning, training on different tasks at once
 3. Using prompting techniques

-In order to _test_ your model, you will want to use an evaluation script.
+In order to _test_ your model, you will want to use an evaluation script, as detailed in the [evaluation and submission](evaluation_and_submission.md) page.
-Some options include:
-* The [explainaboard_client library](https://github.com/neulab/explainaboard_client/issues), where you can use your created test data as a custom dataset.
-* [seqeval](https://github.com/chakki-works/seqeval) a Python library for evaluating sequence labeling.
+This page also explains how you can do the analysis that is a component of your report.

 ## System Deployment